vikrasingh/bss-ibb-bb-mio/README.md

 minimization, and the method of conjugate gradient for unboxed quadratic minimization.

 "topmost" directory
-contains the wrapper m-files to generate the example data, call each algorithm, and save the output in a spreadsheet, as well as in matlab data files with the following dependencies serialRunCall.m -> runLLS.m -> runAnEgLLS.m -> setupForIntvalAlgo.m -> ibb.m, bb.m, mio.m
+contains the wrapper m-files to generate the example data, call each algorithm, and save the output in a spreadsheet, as well as in MATLAB data files with the following dependencies serialRunCall.m -> runLLS.m -> runAnEgLLS.m -> setupForIntvalAlgo.m -> ibb.m, bb.m, mio.m